 This city might have Mardi Gras to its name and the best beignets this side of the Atlantic, but its residents are at a high risk for money problems, according to WalletHub’s report.
 The city scored poorly in all five categories, but was especially lackluster in the credit standing and responsible spending areas — both of which factor in the amount of debt residents have.

-Detroit lands itself on almost every list of this type these days — but in this analysis, it’s only the seventh-worst city in the country for WalletFitness.
+The city lands itself on almost every list of this type these days — but in this analysis, Detroit is only the seventh-worst city in the country for WalletFitness.
 The city actually ranked in the top 50 for the responsible spending and savings categories, but scored dismally in the credit, risk exposure, and earning power rankings.
 In WalletHub’s analysis, earning power is affected most by median income, but also takes factors like income growth and underemployment into account.
 What’s more, Detroit ranked as the worst city in the report for credit scores.

 7. Laredo, Texas